softwarefactory-project/dhall-containerfile/README.md

 * `Exec` is the `RUN` exec form
 * `Cmd` only support the preferred exec form
 * `Empty` denote an empty lines
+* `Add` only support the list form without chown argument

 ```dhall
 -- ./Containerfile/Statement.dhall